bengfarrell/rgf-blog/content/blog/2016-08-24-blogger-tips-for-making-a-media-kit.md

 An invite back to the Livermore Valley would certainly do. ;)

-If you'd like to share your own media kits or have more questions, feel free to comment below -- we'll find out the answers together!
+If you'd like to share your own media kits or have more questions, feel free to comment below—we'll find out the answers together!